-- The installer and the Java Card RE manage other TSF data such as the applet life cycle or CAP files, but this management is implementation specific.
+The Java Card RE manages other TSF data such as the applet life cycle or CAP files, but this management is implementation specific.
 Objects in the Java programming language may also try to query AIDs of installed applets through the lookupAID(...)
-API method. - The installer, applet deletion manager or even the card manager may be granted the right to modify the list of registered applets' AIDs in specific implementations (possibly needed for installation and deletion; see #.DELETION and #.INSTALL).
+API method.